First aid for all seizures

 Status is not common, but can happen in any type of seizure and the person may need to see a doctor.

 Status in a tonic clonic seizure is a medical emergency and the person will need urgent medical help.
-It is important to call for an ambulance if the seizure goes on for more than 5 minutes.
+Status can cause brain damage or even death.
+It is important to call for an ambulance.
 See when to dial 999.

 Some people are prescribed emergency medication, either buccal midazolam or rectal diazepam, to stop their seizures.
 Carers need training in giving emergency medication.
 It is important for the person to have an individualised written protocol (plan) about when to give it, for the carer to follow.